CoderDojoTC/chatgpt-for-teachers/docs/demos/index.md

 **Astronomy:** The movement of celestial bodies, phases of the moon, solar and lunar eclipses, or understanding constellations are much easier with interactive simulations.

 These are just a few examples.
-The potential for interactive teaching and learning is vast, and can enhance understanding and retention of complex concepts across virtually any subject.
+The potential for interactive teaching and learning is vast and can enhance understanding and retention of complex concepts across virtually any subject.

-Regenerate response

-Allow your students to learn via direct interaction with simulations.
+## Using Generative AI To Generate Interactive Simulations

+In the past, most learning happen when students read books and listened to lectures.
+Today we can use generative AI to generate fun and exciting interactive web pages that allow students to interact with their subjects.

+There are many libraries of tools to allow us to use tools like ChatGPT to generate these web applications directly from our prompts.
+We just need to know what library to reference and how to test the apps that generative AI generates.

-## Ball Bounce
+## Matter.js Ball Bounce Example

 Matter.js is a tool that does simple physic simulations.